What is Section 1231?

 - A net section 1231 gain is taxed at the lower capital gain rates.

-A common question is: What's the difference between section 1231 property and section 1245 property.
+A common question: What's the difference between section 1231 property and section 1245 property.

-As you can see, section 1245 property and Section 1250 property can also be referred to as section 1231 property if held more than one year when sold or exchanged since they are subject to the tax treatment of section 1231.
+As you can see, section 1245 property and Section 1250 property can be referred to as section 1231 property if held more than one year when sold or exchanged since they would be subject to the tax treatment of section 1231.

-- Return to the Selling a Business Table of Contents to find related links.
+- Return to the Selling a Business Table of Contents to learn about recaptured depreciation and nonrecaptured losses.